isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 Prime Minister Lee Kuan Yew was instrumental in the making of Changi Airport.
 In 1975, he decided to build a new airport at Changi on a site five times larger than the Paya Lebar Airport, going against the recommendations of consultants.
 The cost of relocation to Changi excluded the sunk cost of $800 million invested in the Paya Lebar airport.[^2]

 Lee took a great interest in the building of Changi Airport.
-To see where the extension of the first runway would be, he got on a military passenger transport plane to get a birds-eye view of the entire construction site.[^3]
+To see where the extension of the first runway would be, he got on a military passenger transport plane to get a bird's-eye view of the entire construction site.[^3]

 #### **A S$100 million navigational system**